 To understand the difference that hydraulic fracturing makes, in 1995 the U.S. Geological Survey (USGS) estimated that the Bakken formation held 151 million barrels of technically recoverable oil.
-But in 2008, after the impact of hydraulic fracturing and direction drilling were included in the USGS's assessment, the estimate of recoverable oil in the Bakken jumped 25 fold.6
+But in 2008, after the impact of hydraulic fracturing and directional drilling were included in the USGS's assessment, the estimate of recoverable oil in the Bakken jumped 25 fold.69

 Some interest groups have expressed concern about hydraulic fracturing's environmental impact, but to date those concerns are unfounded.
 Hydraulic fracturing has been used more than one million times over the past 60 years and despite this widespread use, there is not a single confirmed case of groundwater contamination.
 The Environmental Protection Agency (EPA) recently released a preliminary report that claims that shallow hydraulic fracturing has contaminated some ground water in Wyoming.
-One early report indicates that EPA may have used lax testing methods which could have contaminated EPA's samples,7 but only time will tell if EPA's report will withstand scientific scrutiny.
+One early report indicates that EPA may have used lax testing methods which could have contaminated EPA's samples.
+Since then, EPA has withdrawn all studies regarding contaminated water from "fracking", without being able to prove a single case of contamination.